levkp/levente.blog/content/_index.md

 Hello! 👋🏻

-I am an applied computer science student from Hungary, living in Belgium.
+I am a graduating applied computer science student from Hungary, living in Belgium.
 I like reading, programming, and the great outdoors.

-I am interested in Java/Spring and PHP/Laravel development, cloud-native technologies like Kubernetes, and of course, all things Linux.
+I am interested in Java/Spring and PHP/Laravel development, cloud-native technologies like Kubernetes, and of course, all things Linux and free software.
+I strive for simple and elegant solutions, but I am also not afraid of complexity, when it is necessary.

 I will use this website to host my blog.
 It is for people who might want to get to know me, and for me to record whatever is on my mind.